-Authors: Molly Tolins, MD and Nick Johnson, MD (University of Washington Emergency Medicine) // Edited by: Alex Koyfman, MD (@EMHighAK, EM Attending Physician, UTSW / Parkland Memorial Hospital) and Stephen Alerhand, MD (@SAlerhand)
+Authors: Molly L. Tolins, MD and Nick Johnson, MD (University of Washington Emergency Medicine) // Edited by: Alex Koyfman, MD (@EMHighAK, EM Attending Physician, UTSW / Parkland Memorial Hospital) and Stephen Alerhand, MD (@SAlerhand)

 - When to suspect fat embolism syndrome (FES)